-Period of acquisition, divestiture, or termination Acquisition, divestiture, or termination Impact on basis of 2021/2020 presentation Impact on basis of 2020/2019 presentation First quarter fiscal 2020 Divestiture: Younique - the divestiture of the interest in Foundation, LLC, which held the net assets for Younique First quarter fiscal year 2020 net revenue excluded.
-September of fiscal year 2020 and September - June of fiscal year 2019 financial contribution excluded.
-Closing date of divestiture was September 16, 2019.
-Third quarter fiscal 2020 Acquisition: King Kylie Transaction - the acquisition of 51% interest in King Kylie LLC First and second quarter fiscal year 2021 net revenue excluded.
-Third and fourth quarter fiscal year 2020 financial contribution excluded.
+Period of acquisition, divestiture, or termination Acquisition, divestiture, or termination Impact on basis of 2022/2021 presentation Impact on basis of 2021/2020 presentation First quarter fiscal 2020 Divestiture: Younique - the divestiture of the interest in Foundation, LLC, which held the net assets for Younique n/a First quarter fiscal year 2020 net revenue excluded.
+Third quarter fiscal 2020 Acquisition: King Kylie transaction - the acquisition of 51% interest in King Kylie LLC n/a First and second quarter fiscal year 2021 net revenue excluded.